taytayfujif/rick-and-morty/README.md

 ## Stretch Goals

+1. Make pretty with CSS and use Flexbox
 1. Make request to other routes `/location` and `/episode`
-2. Make pretty with CSS and use Flexbox
+1. Get character value `episode`
+  - will need to check out methods `lastIndexOf`, `slice`, and `map`

 ## Resources